awesome-pro/neon-website/content/docs/introduction/support.md

 Neon's [Scale plan](/docs/introduction/plans#scale) includes **Priority** support.

-With Priority support, your support tickets are given priority by the Neon Support team and you can request a video chat.
+With Priority support, your support tickets are given priority by the Unique Support team and you can request a video chat.
 Requests for video chat should be submitted via a support ticket.

 ## Enterprise support